Stone Benchtop Cost Guide Australia 2026 — Builder Pricing

 Is engineered stone still legal in Australia in 2026?

-Yes, but only low-silica engineered stone (under 1% crystalline silica content) is permitted following the July 2024 ban.
-Builders should request silica content certification with every engineered stone quote and confirm fabricator compliance with WHS regulations.
+Yes, but only low-silica engineered stone (under 1% crystalline silica) is permitted following the July 2024 ban.

 Why is imported stone often cheaper than locally fabricated stone?

-Chinese and European fabrication facilities operate at significantly larger scale, with lower labour and energy costs and integrated quarry-to-fabrication supply chains.
-When managed correctly through a procurement coordinator, savings of 20–40% are realistic — without sacrificing finish quality or compliance.
+Chinese and European fabrication facilities operate at significantly larger scale, with lower labour and energy costs.
+Savings of 20–40% are realistic when managed correctly.

 How long does it take to get stone benchtops manufactured and delivered?